useverto/lib/README.md

 Returns the configuration, from the latest genesis transaction, for a specific trading post.

+#### `getExchanges(address)`

+Returns a list of the latest five exchanges sent through the Verto Exchange Network, for a given wallet address.

 #### `getTokens(contractID?)`

 Returns a list of tokens supported by the Verto Exchange Network.
 You can optionally pass in a specific contract source.